 You may balk at the thought of adding yet another chemical to your pool water, but aluminum sulfate is a compound that water purification companies and wastewater treatment plants use to keep out unwanted substances.

 The benefit of using aluminum sulfate to get rid of pollen in pools is that it helps bind the pollen particles together.
-That way, it makes it easier for your skimmer and filter to pick them up.
+That makes it easier for your skimmer and filter to pick them up.

 Step 4: Shock the Water